jericson/jericson.github.io/_posts/2023-06-26-problem_ai.md

 days](https://github.com/samliew/SO-mod-userscripts/commit/a4510388cb39b83f34746f0f835103ebd381bc84#diff-67d179ea0a03fec39c7c981205f0dbd8aebef69c6205218f2a1d1caaf19d3ab6R231)
 rather than the staff-suggested 30 days.)

-But I also think the draft count metric stopped working _because of the ChatGPT ban was effective_.
+But I also think the draft count metric stopped working _because the ChatGPT ban was effective_.
 When you block people from doing what they intend to do, they sometimes adjust their behavior.
 Just as spammers developed [tricks to avoid